MSM/MMM: MedPoint deal

-All those four people were playing the political prepared game and everyone was trained like a soldier on battlefield so as to snatch the government of the hands of Navin Ramgoolam who was then Prime Minister.
+All those four people were playing the political prepared game and everyone was trained like a soldier on battlefield so as to snatch the government of the hands of Navin Ramgoolam who was then prime minister.

-Results
+General election and victory

 On 11 September 2000, the MSM/MMM team won over the general elections with a bigger majority that they had themselves expected.
 They had won 56 seats out of 60 seats in the parliament.

 Sir Anerood Jugnauth was elected 1st Member of Piton & Riviere du Rempart and Paul Berenger elected 1st Member of Upper Rose Hill.
 They both began their deal and set up the new government with based equal power to both Parties.

 The new government elected Sir Jugnauth as prime minister as mentioned in the deal.

-New turn 2003
+Rotation (2003)

 As expected, the two parties were friends with each other and also shared same power.
-In September 2003, Sir Jugnauth announced his departure and resignation as Prime Minister and Leader of the MSM in order to let Pravind become Leader.
+In September 2003, Sir Jugnauth announced his departure and resignation as prime minister and Leader of the MSM in order to let Pravind become Leader.

 He accepted to step down in favor of Paul Berenger.
 Cassam Uteem resigned 6 months before his mandate ended and the entire deal was taking a new turn.

 Nevertheless, Karl Offmann took office earlier that year and as mentioned accepted to only work with Sir Jugnauth.
-Berenger on his part announced that he entering the Clarisse House (House of the Prime Minister) would be meaning political democracy and freedom as to allow a non-Hindu to hold the office of Prime Minister.
+Berenger on his part announced that he entering the Clarisse House (House of the Prime Minister) would be meaning political democracy and freedom as to allow a non-Hindu to hold the office of prime minister.

-Presidential deal

 Sir Anerood Jugnauth made another deal within the MSM/MMM deal in 2003.
 He did not need to resign from office but for the sake of his son he accepted his departure.

 This deal was made upon the leadership of Jugnauth and Offmann who were both Head of State and Head of government.
-Karl Offmann agreed to step down as President in favor that Sir Anerood became his successor.
-In order to become Prime Minister, Paul Berenger had to announce the nomination of Jugnauth for President to the Parliament as well as elect his son Pravind as Deputy Prime Minister.
+Karl Offmann agreed to step down as president in favor that Sir Anerood became his successor.
+In order to become prime minister, Paul Berenger had to announce the nomination of Jugnauth for president to the Parliament as well as elect his son Pravind as Deputy Prime Minister.

-The deal was settled and SAJ announced in early September that he will be resigning as Prime Minister, but that the population would not have to worry for the upcoming years as he would become President after some time.
+The deal was settled and SAJ announced in early September that he will be resigning as prime minister, but that the population would not have to worry for the upcoming years as he would become president after some time.

-He resigned in September 2003 and Berenger took office of Prime Minister and nominated Jugnauth as President.
+He resigned in September 2003 and Berenger took office of prime minister and nominated Jugnauth as president.
 After one week, in the start of October, Sir Anerood Jugnauth became president and also head of state.